fvasquezpinto/validation-of-a-Spanish-language-CPAT/README.md

-# Validation of the Spanish Version of a Computer Programming Aptitude Test for First-Year College Students
+# Validation of a Spanish-language Version of a Computer Programming Aptitude Test for First-year University Students

 ## Summary